2i2c-org/team-compass/practices/meetings.md

 During the meeting
 : Run the meeting, ensuring that conversations are inclusive and productive

-After the meeting
-: - Convert actionable items into issues
-  - Clean up the notes after the meeting and archive them in the appropriate location (e.g., the Team Compass)
-  - Close-out the meeting issue

 #### Who serves as the facilitator?